tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 # Testing programs for improvement
 When we think of programs and algorithms quality, we generally think of them in terms of complexity of time and space.
 Thus, in order to look for improvements in an algorithm (a unit of a program), the seed AI would have to execute said algorithm with various test cases in order to see the impact it has both on time and space.
 This would be considered the empirical approach to testing algorithms for improvement.

-Another approach, known as theoretical approach, consists of analyzing the algorithm in terms of the operation it accomplishes (such as for/foreach/while loops and recursion ([master theorem](https://en.wikipedia.org/wiki/Master_theorem))).
+Another approach, known as the theoretical approach, consists of analyzing the algorithm in terms of the operation it accomplishes (such as for/foreach/while loops and recursion ([master theorem](https://en.wikipedia.org/wiki/Master_theorem))).
 This approach is very interesting as it does not require the seed AI to test many cases in order to establish if a modification is an improvement or not (this is akin to doing white box testing).

-Finally, there is an hybrid approach, which combines the previous two approaches.
+Finally, there is a hybrid approach, which combines the previous two approaches.
 If you are only able to analyze the algorithm with some degree of confidence, then it is possible to validate if your estimates are correct by running various test cases against the algorithm.
-If your estimates are correct, then you can proceed to work on something else, otherwise you may have to review your analysis.
+If your estimates are correct, then you can proceed to work on something else, otherwise, you may have to review your analysis.

 ## Criteria for *properly* testing programs for improvement
 Assuming an already correct algorithm (one that is devoid of any incorrect behavior), the seed AI...